ComputationalBioLab/Unfit-Python/README.md

 ```terminal
 git clone https://github.com/ComputationalBioLab/Unfit.git
 ```

+   The last known commit to work is 637521d on the master branch.

 5. Start Code::Blocks and open the Unfit project file (Unfit.cbp) in the Unfit folder
 6. In the Unfit project, choose the Library option, then Build
 7. Open the Unfit-Python project file (UnfitPython.cbp) in the Unfit-Python folder with Code::Blocks